Veso Golden Oke

-Veso Golden Oke (born 1993/1994) is a Nigerian transgender model, make-up artist and hairstylist.
+Veso Golden Oke (born March 3, 1994) is a Nigerian transgender model, make-up artist and hairstylist.
 In 2019, she became the first openly transgender woman to compete in a beauty pageant in Africa.
+Then, she was crowned Miss Start International on October 15, 2023, in Santana Susanna, Barcelona, Spain.

 Early life

 Oke was born to a Nigerian father and a Ghanaian mother.
 She was raised Anglican.

-As a child, Oke was feminine and felt that she was a woman; she never identified as a gay man.
+As a child, Oke was feminine and has always felt that she was a woman; never identifying as a gay man.
 She has recalled that at age 8, she used to pray she would wake up in a girl's body.
 At age 14, she learned online about transgender identity and came to terms with her own identity.
 Although initially when she came out her family thought "the devil had taken over her," her parents soon became supportive.

 Career

 In 2014, Oke left Nigeria and moved to Ghana.
 There, she began working as a model and mentor to models in Accra.

 In August 2019, Oke competed in Miss Europe Continental, a beauty pageant being held in Ghana.